-Finding your dream venue for both your ceremony and wedding reception will be the backbone of your wedding, so before you visit, it’s important to do some research and give some thought to your priorities.
+Finding your dream New Zealand wedding venue for both your ceremony and wedding reception will be the backbone of your wedding, so before you visit, it’s important to do some research and give some thought to your priorities.

 New Zealand is absolutely spoiled for choice when it comes to wedding venues, making it a popular spot for destination weddings too.

 Hopefully, you’ve also followed the first steps to wedding planning, and have begun your little white book, because the more prep you’ve done, the easier choosing your wedding venue will be.
 Having already identified your purpose and intentions for your wedding will make venue decisions much easier.

 Of course, it’s also very difficult to choose a venue without having thought about a date, a draft guest list and without starting a wedding budget, because the size of your wedding, how much you’re willing to spend, and when it’s going to be are crucial elements to help determine where to tie the knot:

 - Guest Capacity: You can’t really choose a wedding venue until you’ve decided on approximately how many guests you’re inviting.
 There’s no sense securing a venue which seats 100 and then making a guest list which spreads to 120.
 Once you have an estimate number, you can compare venues based on cost per person, too.
 Having a small wedding is by far the easiest way to cut costs.